SysManSquad/sysmansquadblogdev/content/posts/2021-05-15-where-is-the-reports-data.md

                                       If you are testing, particularly if you got a token manually, your token might have expired on you.
 The error messages will usually help identify this, but you can pop it into the decoder to check
                                     </li>
                                     <li>
-                                      These are given in Epoch time, and for one-off I would use <a href="https://www.epochconverter.com/" target="_blank" rel="noreferrer noopener nofollow">EpochConverter.com</a> or <a href="https://www.epoch101.com/Powershell#epoch-to-date-powershell" target="_blank" rel="noreferrer noopener">in PowerShell</a>.
+                                      These are given in Epoch time, and for one-off I would use [EpochConverter.com](https://www.epochconverter.com/) or [in PowerShell](https://www.epoch101.com/Powershell#epoch-to-date-powershell).
                                     </li>
                                   </ul>
                                 </li>
                               </ul>

                               <p>
-                                A lot of this information can be helpful when you are dealing with some of these <a href="#various-apis">less common APIs</a> besides common Microsoft Graph and when looking for documentation or troubleshooting.
+                                A lot of this information can be helpful when you are dealing with some of these [less common APIs](#various-apis) besides common Microsoft Graph and when looking for documentation or troubleshooting.
                               </p>
                             </div>
                           </div>